swirlds-ryan/hedera-docs/tutorials/hello-world/create-fund-account.md

 #### Step 3: Convert balance result object to Hbars

-Parse that return value to extract its tHBAR balance, so that you may convert into a string for display purposes.
+Parse that return value to extract its Testnet HBAR balance, so that you may convert into a string for display purposes.

 ```javascript
     const accountBalanceHbars = accountBalance.hbars.toBigNumber();